withastro/astro/.changeset/thirty-bags-live.md

 "@astrojs/db": patch
 ---

-Add --help reference for new db and studio commands
+Adds `--help` reference for new db and studio CLI commands